rakzcs/cookbook/soup/Slightly spicy homemade chicken noodle soup.md

 3. **Simmer Soup:** Add chicken broth, chicken breasts, and bay leaves.
 Bring to a boil, then simmer until chicken is cooked.
 4. **Cook Pasta:** Cook pasta separately or in the soup as per package instructions.
 5. **Final Touches:** Shred cooked chicken and return to the pot.
 Add pasta (if cooked separately), season with thyme, smoked paprika, salt, and pepper.
 Top with fresh chives.

-Enjoy this tasty and slightly spicy chicken noodle soup, a perfect comfort food.